Astoria-never-init/HF/README.md

 # HF
-This project exists for check myself scope.
-Anyway it's project maybe will be died
+This project's purpose is to check my skills.
+Anyway i don't guarantee that it wouldn't be forgotten in the near future.